coq/coq/doc/sphinx/proof-engine/ltac2.rst

       tac2rec_field ::= {? mutable } @ident : @ltac2_type

    :n:`:=`
-     Defines a type with with an explicit set of constructors
+     Defines a type with an explicit set of constructors

    :n:`::=`
      Extends an existing open variant type, a special kind of variant type whose constructors are not